 The Introductory Offer

-Often referred to as a “tripwire”, an introductory offer is a relevant low-cost offer you make to a new subscriber once they have joined your list.
+Often referred to as a “tripwire”, an intro offer is a relevant low-cost offer you make to a new subscriber once they have joined your list.

 Now I know that sounds a little ballsy, but hear me out…